-Are you heading into the new year, feeling that you need a career change, but not sure where to start?
+Are you feeling that you need a career change, but not sure where to start?
 Or are you simply looking for your first job?
 It all starts with a CV.
 You may have heard that the average recruiter spends 6 seconds looking at a CV to decide whether it’s worth keeping, well it’s true!
 So you need your CV to catch their attention as first impressions really do count.

-Here are the best tips to make your job application attract recruiters after the Christmas break.
+Here are the best tips to make your job application attracts the recruiters after your after..

 What is a CV?